eugeneromero/damn.engineer/_posts/2022-05-23-az-files-raspberry-pi.md

 ## Conclusion

 Remember that the upload is recursive, so all files and subdirectories found in the source path will be uploaded to the share.
-Also, `az cli` does not skip over already present files - it simply overwrites them if they already exist.
+Also, the `upload-batch` subcommand does not skip over already present files - it simply overwrites them if they already exist.
 So this command might not be ideal for syncing directories regularly, like how one might use `rsync`, for example.

 Uploading files from a Raspberry Pi to an Azure File Share is not difficult once all pieces are in place.
-This process should become even easier once Microsoft releases the ARM64 version of the `az cli`.
+This process should become even easier once Microsoft releases the ARM64 version of `azure-cli`.

 Did this tip help you out?
 Let me know in the comments below!